 4. Matera, Basilicata (and Massafra, Puglia)

-Matera has become more well known in recent years thanks to being awarded the Capital of Culture 2019, but this fascinating spot, one of the longest inhabited human settlements in the world is a must visit.
+Matera has become more well known in recent years thanks to being awarded the Capital of Culture 2019, but this fascinating spot, one of the longest inhabited human settlements in the world, is a must-visit.
 The selection of caves that make up the Sassi, the old part of the city which is now surrounded by the new section, is incredible to explore.
-The inhabitants all left these cave-like homes when disease was rife, but they are now open to discover with the history of poverty left behind.
+The inhabitants all left these cave-like homes when diseases were rife, but they are now open to discover and visit, with the history of poverty levels of the past left behind.

 If the accommodation prices in Matera make you bulk, then staying at relatively nearby Massafra or Castellaneta, which are more off the beaten path, are good bets.

 Both are much quieter and relaxing but offer plenty of lesser discovered attractions.
 Whether you explore the castle of Massafra and marvel at its old Viaduct or visit the beaches or perched town of Castellaneta, this triangle of close-by spots provides plenty of fascinating history to discover.